For the Constitution and Canons of the Episcopal Church in PDF format, CLICK HERE. It will open in its own window.

 1. protect the physical and emotional safety of those involved

-• Clergy may solemnize a remarriage (when the former spouse is still living) only
+- Clergy may solemnize a remarriage (when the former spouse is

 a) when the clergy is “satisfied” by evidence that the previous marriage has been legally annulled or dissolved